tolauwae/phd-thesis/src/oop/oop.typ

 Access to non-transferable resources from the client was only possible by request of the server, such as through synchronous remote function calls in the case of #cite(form: "prose", <rojas21:wood>).
 This already allowed for continual synchronous polling of a sensor value.

-However, such a _request-driven_ strategy to access sensor data is often too resource-intensive for embedded applications, and so does not capture all use cases for debugging IoT devices.
+However, such a _request-driven_ strategy to access sensor data is often too resource-intensive for embedded applications, and so does not capture all use cases for debugging Internet of Things devices.
 Many of the peripheral devices attached to a microcontroller use an interrupt-driven interface instead.
 Such interrupts are generated when certain external events happen, for example when an input-pin changes from low to high.
 This prevents microcontrollers from having to poll the state of the pin constantly, and save resources by only reacting to changes in the environment when they occur.